All Episodes

 We're trying to get to the bottom of it.

-And this is just an old tradition that it's outdated and we should stop doing it, but you know, we don't necessarily think you're a bad person if you did it, you know.
+But, you know, we don't necessarily think you're a bad person if you did it, you know?

-Yeah, did you ream?
+Did you ream?

 Was it a ream or was it a fondle?

-Well, yeah, fondle or ream?
+Fondle or ream?

-You have to pick right.
+You have to pick.

-Does it really make it a definitive part of their culture when I that was going on with the Greeks as well?
+Does it really make it a definitive part of their culture when that was going on with the Greeks as well?

-You know, I mean, and they're yeah, the Romans got it from the Greeks, right?
+The Romans got it from the Greeks, right?

 Did they?